JTKiew/NTUCool-Interview-/README.md

 # NTUCool-Interview

 ## Preparation and Installation
+- install nest.js using `npm install -g @nestjs/cli`
 - install the required modules through `npm install`
 - run the Web API with `npm run start`
 - test the Web API through API tester like Postman(https://www.postman.com/), Insomnia(https://insomnia.rest/)

 ## Directories & Files
 ### User
-- contain module related to users
+- contain module, controller and service related to users
-- dto directory kept format for how the data sent over the network

 ### Course
-- contain module related to courses
+- contain module, controller and service related to courses

 ### Enrollment
-- contain module related to enrollments
+- contain module, controller and service related to enrollments
-- dto directory kept format for how the data sent over the network

-### Auth
-- contain functions related to authentication of admin 'cool'

 ### Database
 - contain the initData for Restful API
 - contain the schema(type) for User, Course and Enrollment

+### Dto
+- dto directory kept format for how the data sent over the network

 ### Utility
-- contain helper functions to assist usage of Restful API
+- contain helper functions to assist response of Restful API

+### logger.middleware.ts
+- used to validate BearerAuthToken

 ## Restful API
 ### User